John Mulaney made a kids variety special for Netflix about death—and it’s incredible

 The very good news is that it’s also, at least in this case, charming, dazzling, and surprisingly moving.

 John Mulaney and the Sack Lunch Bunch is “a show for kids, by adults, with kids present,” as the host says during an introductory scene.
-It’s similar in form to the sadly bygone edutainment kids shows such as 3-2-1-Contact that Mulaney grew up on, but very much its own beast.
-According to a recent interview, the creator was inspired when longtime collaborator Marika Sawyer played him some music from the Maurice Sendak musical, Really Rosie, featuring backup assistance from a crew called “the Nutshell Kids.”
-Once he was set on the idea, Mulaney sought assistance from New York’s Roundabout Theatre Company to cast 15 preternaturally talented kids, ages 8 to 13, to be Sack Lunch Bunch-ers.
-He and Sawyer then wrote an hour and change of freewheeling sketches, bits, and songs that remain true to the spirit of the source material, but filtered entirely through the sensibilities of their creators and informed by the personalities of their young collaborators.
+It’s similar in form to the sadly bygone edutainment kids shows such as 3-2-1-Contact and The Electric Company that Mulaney grew up on, but very much its own beast.
+According to a recent interview, the creator was inspired when longtime collaborator Marika Sawyer played him some songs from the Maurice Sendak musical, Really Rosie, featuring backup assistance from a crew called “the Nutshell Kids.”
+Once he was set on the idea, Mulaney sought assistance from New York’s Roundabout Theatre Company to cast 15 preternaturally talented youngsters, ages 8 to 13, as the Sack Lunch Bunch.
+He and Sawyer then wrote an hour and change of freewheeling sketches, bits, and songs that remain true to the spirit of the source material, but filtered entirely through the sensibilities of their creators and informed by the personalities of the young cast.
 They also put together a bespoke set of guest stars, including Natasha Lyonne, Richard Kind, and Jake Gyllenhaal (in fully deranged Okja mode).

-Just as Documentary Now! is more a faithful tribute to documentaries than a parody of them, the Sack Lunch Bunch is only somewhat a satire of kids shows.
-There’s perhaps a dash of early-aughts Sesame Street send-up Wonder Showzen in the tweaked recreation of certain tropes, but without the psychedelic nihilism or mean-spiritedness.
+Just as Documentary Now! is more faithful tribute to documentaries than parody, the Sack Lunch Bunch is only somewhat a satire.
+There’s a dash of early-aughts Sesame Street send-up Wonder Showzen in the tweaked recreation of certain tropes, but without the psychedelic nihilism or mean-spiritedness.
 Instead, there’s a purity and joy that comes across, especially in the songs.
 Co-written with Emmy-winning composer Eli Bolin, these are full-scale Broadway numbers, culled from Mulaney childhood fixations such as whether flowers exist at night.
 They’re not all funny necessarily, but they’re imaginatively staged, industrial-strength sticky, and belted with gusto by America’s Next Top Theater Kids.
-(Along with ringers such as Hadestown’s André De Shields and, uh, David Byrne.)
+(Along with ringers such as Hadestown’s Tony-winning André De Shields and, uh, David Byrne.)

-The tone zigs and zags between playfully arch and self-aware to warm and earnest, only occasionally leaving children behind to throw in some more biting jokes far above their heads.
+The tone zigs and zags between warm and earnest to playfully arch and self-aware, only occasionally leaving children behind to throw in some more biting jokes far above their heads.
 It’s phenomenal whole-family viewing, even though that tonal roller coaster often whooshes through dark terrain.
 Death comes up a number of times (I counted at least eight).
 We hear about schizophrenia, accidental shootings, and losing an eyeball.
 The opening soliloquy about the fear of drowning is actually part of a leitmotif in which all the players (adults included) offer testimonials about their greatest fears.
-Some of them are silly, but many are similarly grim—and quietly profound.
+Some of them are silly, but many are similarly bleak—and quietly profound.

 This is what the show is ultimately about, beyond general entertainment: the fears that unite us across all demographics.
-Sesame Street doesn’t always shield kids from life’s darkness, because the makers of the show have been wise enough to know that kids are already thinking about this stuff, and not only can they handle hearing about it, but also they might take comfort in knowing that their fears are universal.
-Everybody’s afraid of death; not just the dying part, but the idea that life goes on without them, or that they will go on after their loved ones die.
-Somehow, some members of John Mulaney’s Sack Lunch Bunch have healthier perspectives on that ultimate inevitability than most adults I know do, including myself.
+Shows like Sesame Street don’t always shield kids from life’s darkness, because their makers are wise enough to know that kids are already thinking about this stuff, and not only can they handle hearing about it, but they might even take comfort in knowing how un-alone they are.

+Everybody’s afraid of death; not just the dying part, but the idea that life goes on without them, or that they will go on after their loved ones pass.
+Some members of John Mulaney’s Sack Lunch Bunch already have healthier perspectives on that ultimate inevitability than most adults do, including myself.
 We can learn a lot from them.

 As the kid who’s afraid of drowning says at one point: “Everything’s going to be fine, David Byrne.”